 I would like to thank Prof. Daniela Rus, Heidi Wyle, Dave and the whole DRL community.
 Being allowed to learn through building autonomous cars & robots together at MIT and Venti Technologies (Venti recently announced a $8 Mio. funding round) was an amazing opportunity I am very grateful for.
 Now we are essentially bringing autonomous driving technology to sewer systems.

 We want to thank Messe Stuttgart and VDMA for being recognized as finalists of the Vision Startup Award 2020.
-Thomas Becker from GOF has been a tremendous force helping us to create sound legal frameworks.
+Thomas Becker from GOF has been a strong force helping us to create sound legal frameworks.
 We want to thank Amazon Web Services (AWS) and Dennis for their support through the activate founders program and our friends Stefan & Marvin from STACKIT for providing us a secure and reliable server infrastructure made in Germany.

 Last but not least, we want to thank our mentors and advisors who support us from time to time and help us with their experience: Prof. Dr. Brügge (TUM), Prof. Dr. Regensburger (THI), Dr. Möller (CMO at PEIQ), Dr. Franz (CEO at Framos), Dr. Göpfert (CEO at ID-Consult) & Dr. Stetter (CEO at ITQ).